jwd0526/TextMailer/README.md

 Additionally, be sure to add the supplied 'TextMailer.jar' file to your classpath.
 ## Usage
 **Command Line Arguments:** There are three command line arguments: host, smtp, and appPass
-* host: The email address used to host the messanging.
+* host: The email address used to host the messaging.
 * smtp: The SMTP server gateway (i.e. smtp.gmail.com).
 * appPass: Your authentification token.